HOW TO Improve Doctors’ Work Environment With Digital Technologies

 2) Try telemedicine and digital devices!

-Moreover, you could use the power of telemedicine to reach patients living in remote areas or in cases where the consultation would not take as long that it would be worth for the patient going into the GP’s office or for a medical review.
+Moreover, you could use the power of telemedicine to reach patients living in remote areas or in cases where the consultation would not take so long that it would be worth for the patient going into the GP’s office or for a medical review.
 There are brilliant telehealth solutions which offer patients on-demand video visits and consultations, and some of them are even able to pull data from external sources such as the EHR system or pharmacies.

-Also, encouraging chronic disease patients for using digital health apps or devices for daily measurement of vital signs such as blood pressure or blood glucose can also result in easier case management and less workload.
+Also, encouraging chronic disease patients to use digital health apps or devices for daily measurement of vital signs such as blood pressure or blood glucose can also result in easier case management and less workload.
 While the patient can see the readings as well, they are transmitted to the physician’s office.
 The advantage?
 No need for chronic patients to come to the doctor unless alerts advise them to do so.

 3) Use de-stressing tools!

 Mental hygiene is key in avoiding burn-out and having an overall positive job satisfaction.
-Although it is well-documented that specialties with more work hours tend to have relatively low physician job satisfaction, we, unfortunately, cannot change the number of working hours for you, but there are tricks to ease the burden.
+Although it is well-documented that specialties with more working hours tend to have relatively low physician job satisfaction, we, unfortunately, cannot change the number of working hours for you, but there are tricks to ease the burden.
 It is also well-known that physicians generally experience higher levels of stress due to the responsibility that comes with dealing with patients and saving lives.
 However, there are some methods which might offer some help.

 As a first step, our first advice is to find 10 minutes for yourself even in the busiest of days.
 It is possible and incredibly useful!
 As a matter of fact, a study concluded that microbreaks during surgeries could increase surgeons’ focus and physical performance.